 In other news this week...

--Traci and her mom left, so I'm living on my own now, which is kind of exciting in a way.
+-Traci and her mom left, so I'm living on my own now,

 -I went to Ellen's new apartment for dinner on Wednesday, and she cooked a delicious vegetable curry with sweet sticky rice and mango for an authentic Vietnamese dessert.